mewa/mewa.github.io/content/posts/2018-05-02-launch-a-ci-service-in-100-lines-of-clojure.md

 - Kubernetes
 - Continuous Deployment
 - Continuous Integration
-title: "Start a CI service in 100 lines of Clojure"
+title: "Launch a CI service in 100 lines of Clojure"
 date: 2018-05-02T02:18:29+02:00
 comments: true
-draft: true
 ---

 There are many factors that contribute to the quality of the code we produce.
 Undoubtfully, adopting Continuous Integration